w3f/polkadot-wiki/docs/learn/learn-staking.md

 If you want to become a nominator, see [this](../learn/learn-nominator.md) guide.
-If you are a beginner and would like to securely stake your tokens using the Polkadot-JS UI, refer to [this](how-to/stake-nominate.md) support article.
-The tutorial presented in the support article is demonstrated on Polkadot, but the procedure is the same for Kusama.
+If you are a beginner and would like to securely stake your tokens using the Polkadot-JS UI, refer to [this](how-to/stake-nominate.md) article.
+The tutorial presented in the article is demonstrated on Polkadot, but the procedure is the same for Kusama.

 !!!info "Polkadot Staking Dashboard"
     The [Staking Dashboard](https://staking.polkadot.cloud/) provides a more user-friendly alternative to staking.
-See the instructions in [this](how-to/stake-your-dot.md) support article to learn how to stake with the dashboard.
+See the instructions in [this](how-to/stake-your-dot.md) article to learn how to stake with the dashboard.

 **Pools.** Pools are "built" on top of NPoS to provide a very low barrier to entry to staking, without sacrificing Polkadot's strict security model.